Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Can you drink with Crohn's?
 The honest answer is: it depends.
 On your disease location, your current state, your medications, and how your body reacts.
 Most gastroenterologists will not tell you to never drink again.
 But they will tell you to be smart about it.

-This article is based on personal patient experience and published research.
+Disclaimer: This article is based on personal patient experience and published research.
 It does not replace your doctor's advice.
 Always consult your gastroenterologist before making changes to your habits.

 How Alcohol Affects the Gut in Crohn's Disease